Welcome To White Eagle Pow Wow!

 - To honor those who have gone before us and those yet to come.

-- This is the 10th year of the celebration of 7 generations.
-We hope that all of you can attend this year and share your heart, support and help in the mending of the "Sacred Hoop".
+- We hope that all of you can attend this year and share your heart, support and help in the mending of the "Sacred Hoop".

 We, as Indians say that the "Sacred Hoop" is broken.
 It means we have forgotten what is important, our families, our children, our communities, and our world.
 If we fail to take our proper place in each of these areas, then the hoop is broken.

 We live in a new and dangerous world.
 If we can not teach our children to be accepting and tolerant, but also know who they are, and be proud of their heritage then we can begin to heal.

 It is our goal to bring families and all races together, to bring down the walls of misunderstanding, to share a little of all heritages, through music and dance, and to understand that we are not that different.

 We hope that you will be a part of this celebration and that you to will join us in the Mending of the "Sacred Hoop".